DS-Homebrew/DLDI/README.md

 - `DSONESlot-1`: SuperCard DSONE SDHC official
     - Taken from DSONE_SDHC_EOS_sp6_20121206
 	- Source code is not provided, and initial comparison looks different from `scdssdhc`
+- `scds2`: SuperCard DSONE (non-SDHC) v3
+    - By Barni
+    - It seems this code is almost identical to scds1...
+	- Source code is not provided
 - `scdssdhc`: SuperCard DSONE SDHC
     - By SuperCard
 - `scdssdhc1`: SuperCard DSONE SDHC v1